Debit cards - the whole picture

 Picture this: you’re out to grab a few groceries - you pick up your milk, bread, veggies and a sneaky chocolate bar - and head over to the counter.
 How are you going to pay?

 If you’re like a lot of Aussies, you don’t really carry a stack of cash anymore.
 And you don’t want to pile your weekly shopping cost on top of your credit card balance - after all, you’ve been doing so well in paying it off.

 Ready to start looking at cards?
 Check out below.

-Debit Card Comparison Table - page last updated September 19, 2020
+Debit Card Comparison Table - last updated November 21, 2020

 Everyday Global AccountHSBC

 Everyday Global AccountDetails

 - MyState Bank

 Global Currency AccountCiti

 A debit card is a great way to spend your own money - it’s got all the convenience of plastic, but without the credit card trap of piling up a bunch of debt.
 It also means you don’t have to carry around a wad of cash, which can not only be annoying, but also unsafe.